computefoundation/gnu-linux-shell-scripting/README.md

 </div>
 <br><br>

-**Gnu-linux-shell-scripting** is a foundation for shell scripting in the GNU/Linux environment.
+**Gnu-linux-shell-scripting** is a foundation for shell scripting in GNU/Linux.

 It is made up of the following four types of solutions: